worldbank/dime-standards/dime-research-standards/pillar-3-research-reproducibility/README.md

 The purpose is to ensure that
 researchers do not have to answer basic questions about how indicators are constructed or whether their calculations are correct.
-It ensures that consumers of reserach can check these things for themselves, as well as test simple variations on the processes or [re-use code](https://blogs.worldbank.org/opendata/making-analytics-reusable) for similar work of their own.
+It ensures that consumers of research can check these things for themselves, as well as test simple variations on the processes or [re-use code](https://blogs.worldbank.org/opendata/making-analytics-reusable) for similar work of their own.